What The Best Primary Maths Teachers Do And How We Can Learn From Them

 - formative assessment with a whole class, group and individual discussion;

-- effective questioning that probes and helps to engineer discussions and scaffold understanding;
+- questioning in the classroom that probes and helps to engineer discussions and scaffold understanding;

 - a talk rich environment where children are taught how to articulate explanations and justify their thinking with a focus on ‘how did you get there’;